grafana/k6/docs/design/020-distributed-execution-and-test-suites.md

 In any case, when performance matters or a high cardinality of metrics is generated then we should encourage people to use a proper storage systems for metrics, via outputs.
 As k6 is not a metrics database, it is expected to be good enough at store a non-intensive metrics generation but in case of high volume then it may be better if we use the right tool for the job.
 Otherwise, as explained below, the coordinator could be flooded and become unstable, potentially we may mitigate the issue in case of spikes having classic back pressure and retry mechanisms.

-#### Error handling

-TODO: define clearly how error handling is expected to work, as it is a tricky point so we have to explore it deeply in advance.

 #### Test abortion